pkrumins/node-gif/readme.txt

 The fourth argument is the quality of output image.
 The fifth argument is buffer type, 'rgb', 'bgr', 'rgba' or 'bgra'.

+You can set the transparent color for the image by using:

+    gif.setTransparencyColor(red, green, blue);

 Once you have constructed Gif object, call `encode` method to encode and produce GIF image.

     var image = gif.encode();

 See `tests/gif.js` for a concrete example.